marclaporte/jirecon/README.md

 In short, Jirecon firstly joins the conference as an dummy participant, then it captures various audio/video streams and output them into local files.

 ## Top-down introduction
-Jirecon can record different conference simontaneously, each recording progress is called a "task".
+Jirecon can record different conference simultaneously, each recording progress is called a "task".
 There is a "task manager" which acts as user interface for starting or stopping those tasks.
 ```
 /*
  *                      /     +------+